For whom have the rules changed?

 - Market developments: this includes the operations of producers, importers, distributors and retailers.

-Patients do not have to prepare for the new rules, but they will notice the consequences.
-The new rules will make matters more transparent.
+The new rules make matters more transparent for patients.
 For instance: patients and care professionals will have access to the European EUDAMED databank.
-This databank gives information about medical devices that are available on the European market.
+This databank provides information about medical devices that are available on the European market.
 That will help patients choose the medical device best suited to their needs.
 Another example: after they have received an implant, patients will be given an implant information card, with information about the implant and its producer.
+EUDAMED is not yet ready for public access.